 Kevin has presented this research at leading conferences in the fields of organization theory and sociology, including the Academy of Management conference, the American Sociological Association conference, and the INFORMS College on Organization Science program.
 His paper with Damon Phillips was selected by the Academy of Management's Organization and Management Theory (OMT) division as the runner-up for the Best Entrepreneurship Paper Award.

-Originally from the Pacific Northwest, Kevin received an undergraduate degree from Columbia University in 2014, where he helped to inaugurate a university-wide program aimed at supporting student entrepreneurship and technological innovation.
-Before beginning his doctoral studies, Kevin worked in Manhattan as a strategy consultant to some of Wall Street's largest banks, witnessing first-hand the productive and destructive consequences that innovative technologies might have on the world of work.
+Originally from the Pacific Northwest, Kevin received an undergraduate degree from Columbia University in 2014, where he helped to inaugurate a university-wide program aimed at supporting student, faculty, and alumni entrepreneurship and technological innovation.
+Before starting graduate school, he began his career working in Manhattan as a strategy consultant to some of Wall Street's most prominent financial institutions, witnessing first-hand their disruption by entrepreneurs and technologists at the cutting edge of the digital revolution.

 B.A., Economics; Musicology